nachiketpatil/credibility-checker/README.md

 Lets run the manual testing dataset of real nad fake news articles through these models and observe their classification.

 * This manual_test dataset has 10 articles.
-* 5 real like (based on real news but not real) and 5 fake articles.
+* 5 real like (based on real news but not real) and 5 fake articles from fantasy worlds.
 * The real articles have most of the telltale signs of the news articles (e.g. real sources like Reuter / NPR, professional language and phrases.)
 * The Fake articles also have the telltale signs like no soure included, unprofessional language like extreme exclamations and publicly available image sources.